 If Collin County Community College District seems like a school you want to apply to, click the heart button to save it to your college list.

-CCCC is located in the suburban setting of McKinney, Texas, less than an hour from Dallas-Fort Worth.
+CCCC is located in the suburban setting of McKinney, Texas, in the suburbs of Dallas-Fort Worth.

-If you want to see CCCC for yourself, plan a visit.
+If you are interested in seeing CCCC for yourself, be sure to plan a visit!
 The best way to reach campus is to take U.S. Highway 75 to McKinney, or book a flight to the nearest airport, Dallas/Fort Worth International.

 You can also take a virtual campus tour to get a sense of what CCCC and McKinney are like without leaving home.